syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ### Adding review status to the PDF annotation

-The following code example explains how to add a review status in a newly created PDF annotation.
+You can add a review status in a newly created PDF annotation using [PdfAnnotationState](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfAnnotationState.html) Enum as shown the following code snippet.
 {% tabs %}

 {% highlight c# tabtitle="C#" %}